Table of contents

 For a furniture brand, IKEA is unmatched in its ability to innovate.
 The brand is known for being one of the first brands to have adopted Augmented Reality into their mobile marketing campaigns, making the future of mobile marketing be the future of seamless integration between devices, with a focus put more toward the mobile devices owing to its ability to conveniently utilize the latest techs.

-This is the first of many similar marketing campaigns that come after, indicating a trend of mobile marketing that has augmented reality at its core for the best visualization experience possible for the customers.
+This is the first of many similar mobile campaigns case studies that come after, indicating a trend of mobile marketing that has augmented reality at its core for the best visualization experience possible for the customers.
 The successes of AR-powered apps are also not be downplayed, as IKEA Place — IKEA’s trademark app for augmented reality furnishing — is ranked No. 2 among the most popular free apps that use Apple’s ARKit.

 4. Gordon’s Tonic